 Entry Requirements for Costa Rica

 Costa Rica has pretty lax requirements for citizens of many countries.
 Citizens from the EU, USA, Canada, and Australia do not need to apply for visas before arriving.
-For a complete list of countries that do not need to apply for visas before arriving, click here.
+So before you book your flights, check the complete list of countries that do not need to apply for visas before arriving.

 There is decent public transportation linking the international airport in San Jose to the city center.
 Do not opt for a taxi unless absolutely necessary!